Deltares/hydromt/docs/dev/plugin-quickstart.rst

 Setup basic model objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-When building a model from scratch, the first thing you should do is take inventory of what your `setup_*` (e.g. `setup_grid`, `setup_mesh`, etc.) need.
+When building a model from scratch, the first thing you should do is take inventory of what your `setup_*` functions (e.g. `setup_grid`, `setup_mesh`, etc.) need.
 They typically (though not always) take the region of interest as an argument so that is usually a good place to start.
 This consistes of the region in the world your model is located in, if needed its CRS and its computational unit (grid, mesh, responce_unit etc.).
 This is usually typically set by a first base or region setup method which typically parses the region argument of the HydroMT CLI.
 The idea is that after this function has been called, the user should already be able to have the minimum model properties or files in order to be able to call HydroMT to ``update`` the model to add additionnal data (``build`` is not required anymore).

 For example, this is what the ``setup_region`` from ``Model`` does by adding ``region`` to ``geoms``, or ``setup_grid`` from ``GridModel`` which generates a regular grid based on the region argument, a CRS and a resolution.
 You can re-use the core methods or decide to define your